 Who provides the support?

-Postgraduate students at City University are given training on the law of school exclusions and disability discrimination by Tom Ogg and Mathew Purchase, the barrister directors, who have expertise in each of these fields.
+Postgraduate students training to become barristers at The Inns of Court College of Advocacy (ICCA) are given training on the law of school exclusions and disability discrimination by Tom Ogg and Mathew Purchase, the barrister directors, who have expertise in each of these fields.
 Each student is then assigned to a barrister mentor at 11KBW or Matrix Chambers.
 These practitioners, ranging from KCs to more junior practitioners, are all people with extensive experience of running education cases.

-These students volunteers are managed by a team of dedicated student directors.
-These students are responsible for the day-to-day running of the project’s cases.
-The profiles of the student directors can be found here.
+These students volunteers are managed by a team of dedicated ICCA staff and student directors who are responsible for the day-to-day running of the project’s cases.

 What happens when I contact the project?